Souhan: USC, UCLA blowing up Big Ten, and here’s what needs to happen next

 When Kevin Warren left the Minnesota Vikings to become commissioner of the Big Ten three years ago, I predicted he could use the job as a stepladder to become the next commissioner of the NFL.

-Now that he's about to add the Trojans and Bruins, you have to wonder why he would consider a demotion.
+Now that he's adding the Trojans and Bruins, you have to wonder why he would consider a demotion.

-The Big Ten is about to be a coast-to-coast football powerhouse, incorporating teams from the metro areas of New York, Washington D.C., Chicago, Los Angeles, Detroit, Minneapolis/St. Paul and even West Lafayette, Indiana.
+The Big Ten is becoming a coast-to-coast football powerhouse, incorporating teams from the metro areas of New York, Washington D.C., Chicago, Los Angeles, Detroit, Minneapolis/St. Paul and even West Lafayette, Indiana.

 This isn't expansion — it's sprawl.